rlanzafame/test_push_workshop_template/Content/1_intro.md

 # Introduction

-This is the MySTMD template to produce your own online interactive textbook.
+This is the *Jupyter Book 2 Headstart Template* to quickly and easily produce your own online interactive textbook.

 ## Set up your own repository
 Follow these instruction to use this template for your own book.